CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 Source

-The Office of the Secretary shall have the power and duty:
+The Executive Office shall have the power and duty:

 (2) To assemble signed vouchers for the expenses specified in § 93.111 (relating to determination of reimbursable expenses) incurred in: